 - Comes from or has experience within the Asian American community

 - Works well collaboratively

 - Familiarity with Google Suite, Zoom, and Canva

 - Experience with graphic design and creating social media content

 - Ability to quickly produce aesthetic and engaging graphics using Canva

 - Strong persuasive writing skills

-- Strong copy-editing skills
+- Strong proofreading and editing skills

 Community engagement intern: